mmanela/diffplex/README.md

 DiffPlex
 ========

 DiffPlex is C# library to generate textual diffs.
-It targets netstandard 1.4.
+It targets `netstandard1.0`.

 ## About the API